A duo once more, Ben Affleck, Matt Damon come up for 'Air' – KION546

 Now, more than 25 years after they set out to make it in Hollywood — so entwined that they once shared a bank account — Affleck and Damon are once again a team.
 Affleck directs and Damon stars in “Air,” the new film about Nike’s courting of Michael Jordan that opens in theaters Wednesday.

-That film, an Apple TV+ original being released theatrically by MGM, is only part of their new collaboration.
+That film, an Amazon Studios original being released theatrically by MGM, is only part of their new collaboration.
 It’s the first release from their new production company, Artists Equity.
 Affleck is the chief executive, Damon is head of content.
 Part of its mission is to give prominent crew and cast members a piece of profits.

 To Affleck, “Air” — in which the then-upstart Nike pursues a sneaker deal with Jordan while his mother (played by Viola Davis) advocates for his worth — represents what they hope to do with their new company.

-Note: This story has been corrected to show that the film is an Amazon Studios release, not an Apple TV+ original.